aljazceru/awesome-nostr/README.md

 - [Nostrovia Podcast](https://nostrovia.org/) - A Nostr podcast covering all the new projects, all the new cool stuff, all the new NIPs
 - [Nost talks](https://www.curiousdk.com/podcast) - Nostr related news and interviews
 - [Thank god for nostr](https://tgfb.com/podcasts/thank-god-for-nostr/) - The Thank God For Nostr podcast explores the ins and outs of Nostr, the decentralized social protocol, through a Christian lens
-- [La Cosa Nostr](https://tunein.com/podcasts/Technology-Podcasts/La-Cosa-Nostr---The-Decentralized-Network-p3709902/?topicId=338397586) - A podcast about the Nostr decentralized communications protocol.
+- [La Cosa Nostr](https://tunein.com/podcasts/Technology-Podcasts/La-Cosa-Nostr---The-Decentralized-Network-p3709902/?topicId=338397586) - A podcast about the nostr decentralized communications protocol.
 - [No Strings](https://www.fountain.fm/show/jCajOVJfkIXAkAyqvmW6) - freedom tech podcast
 - [Plebchain Radio](https://fountain.fm/show/0N6GGdZuYNNG7ysagCg9) - weekly live audio show made for plebs, by plebs which focuses on the intersection of Nostr protocol and Bitcoin plebs.